-A range of popular, licensed hunting activities are available in Victoria.
+A range of popular, licensed recreational hunting activities are available in Victoria.

 The department plays a coordination and policy role for game hunting, working closely with the Game Management Authority (GMA), the Department of Energy, Environment and Climate Action (DEECA), and Parks Victoria.

-The GMA regulates game hunting in Victoria.
-Visit the Game Management Authority website for all information regarding how, where and when to hunt game legally in Victoria.
+The Game Management Authority (GMA) regulates game hunting in Victoria.
+Visit the GMA website for all information regarding how, where and when to hunt game legally in Victoria.

 Featured